Spring’s over, but you’re still stopped up, sniffly, and sneezing.

-Or he might refer you to doctor who specializes in treating allergies for a skin test.
+Or they might refer you to a doctor who specializes in treating allergies for a skin test.
 This allergist will expose a small spot on your arm or back to a tiny sample of allergen.
 If you react, a small red bump will form.
 A blood test can also diagnose allergies.

 How Are Allergies Treated?